pharmpy/pharmpy/docs/modeling.rst

 Sequential zero-order then first-order
 ======================================

-Sequential zero-order absorption followed by first-order absorption will have an infusion dose into the depot compartment
+Sequential zero-order absorption followed by first-order absorption will have an infusion dose into the depot compartment.

 .. graphviz::